civicrm/civicrm-dev-docs/docs/framework/region.md

   </marquee>
 </div>
 ```

-The `Add()` method will accecpt a few different paramaters for injecting content into a region:
+The `Add()` method will accept a few different parameters for injecting content into a region:

 | Parameter | Type | Description |
 | --- | --- | --- |